Summer Assignments and Information for Incoming Families

 - Trips to some of New York City's sites and cultural experiences

-- Tuesday, August 29: Students traveling to New York City should arrive on campus (18 West 89th Street) between 11 am-1:30 pm.
-Day students should plan to arrive on campus at 1:30 pm.
-The program ends after dinner at approximately 9:30 pm.
+- Friday, September 6: Students traveling to New York City should arrive on campus (18 West 89th Street) between 2 and 3 pm.
+Day students should plan to arrive on campus by 3 pm.

-Students will be chaperoned and stay in double rooms with classmates at The Row, a boutique hotel in Times Square.
-The Row is approximately 15 minutes by train from campus.
+Students will be chaperoned and stay in double rooms with classmates at The Residence Inn World Trade Center, a modern hotel in New York’s Financial District.

-Breakfast, lunch, and dinner are included for students staying at The Row.
-For students joining us by day, lunch and dinner will be provided.
+Breakfast, lunch, and dinner are included for students staying at The Residence Inn.
+For students joining us by day, lunch will be provided.